Ishbel Campbell

-Ishbel Grace MacNaughton Campbell (1906-10 October 1997) was a British chemist researcher and lecturer who held one of the first Commonwealth Fellowships awarded to a woman.
+Isobel 'Ishbel' Grace MacNaughton Campbell (13 October 1905-10 October 1997) was a British chemist researcher and lecturer who held one of the first Commonwealth Fellowships awarded to a woman.

 Biography

-Campbell was born in 1906 and studied at the University of St. Andrews, Scotland.
+Campbell was born at The Manse, Kirkcaldy, Fife in 1905 the ninth, and last, child of Reverend John Campbell and Elizabeth Adelina Renwick.
+In common with her seven elder sisters, she studied at the University of St. Andrews, Scotland.
+While at St Andrews, Campbell served as the President of the Women's Student's Union.
 She graduated with a BSc in 1927 and obtained her PhD in 1931.

 She spent a year at Cornell University in New York where she held one of the first Commonwealth Fellowships awarded to a woman.
 Returning to the UK, she became a lecturer in chemistry at Swanley Horticultural College.

 Campbell later joined Bedford College as a Demonstrator and Teacher in 1936.

 In 1938, Campbell accepted a lectureship at University College, Southampton before later becoming Reader of the University of Southampton.

 Death and legacy

-Campbell died on 10 October 1997, at the age of 91.
+Campbell died in Southampton on 10 October 1997, at the age of 91.

 Martin Hocking, a former student of Campbell's, said of her: